demaltsev/KinopoiskTests/README.md

 # KinopoiskTests
-Test`s to kinopoisk with Allure linked to Jenkinks.
+Test`s for kinopoisk with Allure.